Thesis and Dissertation

 Thesis and Dissertation Workshops

-The following workshops are intended to help students completing academic research, especially for a thesis or dissertation:
+The following workshops are intended to help students learn more about the academic research and publishing processes especially for a thesis or dissertation:

 Finding & Using Academic Sources.
 This session highlights time-saving steps to locate academic sources for upcoming course assignments and literature reviews.
 Learn how to locate peer-reviewed articles and related sources for topics, identify relevant subject-databases and background information, develop a plan for reviewing sources, and tips to maximize Google Scholar.